Aurits/melody-generation-project/README.md

 # AI Melody & Vocal Generation Project

 This repository provides an end-to-end platform for generating AI-driven melodies from background tracks, then combining them with synthesized vocals for a complete musical composition.
-The project unifies separate model repositories – **tmik_bgm_conditional_melody_generation** for melody generation (GETMusic-based) and **tmik_make_vocal_mix** for vocal mixing (Dreamtonics-based) – under one “mother” repository, with clear steps for setup, usage, and management.
+The project unifies separate model repositories – **tmik_bgm_conditional_melody_generation** for melody generation (GETMusic-based) and **tmik_make_vocal_mix** for vocal mixing (Dreamtonics-based) – under one "mother" repository, with clear steps for setup, usage, and management.

 ---